Suqour al-Sham Brigades

 The Suqour al-Sham Brigades (أَلْوِيَةُ صُقُورِ الشَّامِ, lit.
-'Falcons of the Levant Brigades'), also known as the Sham Falcons Brigades, is an armed rebel organisation formed by Ahmed Abu Issa early in the Syrian Civil War to fight against the Syrian Government.
+'Falcons of the Levant Brigades'), also known as the Falcons of the Levant Brigades, was an armed rebel organisation formed by Ahmed Abu Issa early in the Syrian Civil War to fight against the Syrian Government.
 It was a member of the Islamic Front and a former unit of the Free Syrian Army and the Syrian Islamic Liberation Front.
 They have a history of coordinating with Ahrar al-Sham and al-Qaeda's al-Nusra Front (a group rebranded as Tahrir al-Sham since January 2017), though clashes with the latter broke out in January 2017.
 In March 2015, the Suqour al-Sham Brigades merged with Ahrar ash-Sham, but left Ahrar al-Sham in September 2016.
-Also, in September 2016, they joined the Army of Conquest which Ahrar al-Sham is also a member.
+Also, in September 2016, they joined the Army of Conquest, of which Ahrar al-Sham was also a member.
 On 25 January 2017, Suqour al-Sham rejoined Ahrar al-Sham, but later became independent.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including the Suqour al-Sham Brigades, announced their dissolution and were incorporated into the newly formed Ministry of Defense.